 Incarceration on the La Grange didn’t fit with Haskell’s plans and after two weeks, he abandoned ship.

 “On Sunday, two men who had been sentenced to years of confinement, the notorious Blucher Haskell and Joseph Baldwin, the former for stealing jewelry, etc., and the latter for mule-stealing, were on the deck of the vessel about noon, at which time it is presumed they gave a sign to a friend above, who quietly brought a boat down the stream.
 The two prisoners then escaped over the side of the vessel and cleared out,” reported the Transcript, Feb.
 18, 1851.
-“Nobody seems to have been cognizant of the affair, although a watch we believe is stationed on board.
-Mr. Benton, the (guard), it appears, had left the brig (to get) additional iron made for the gentry who escaped, but on his return, the pair had flown, and nobody knew where, or how.”
+“Nobody seems to have been cognizant of the affair, although a (guard) is stationed on board.
+Benton, the (guard), had left the brig (to get) additional iron made for the gentry who escaped, but on his return, the pair had flown, and nobody knew where, or how.”

 Burglary ring busted

 Francis Brier and William Watkins are the seventh and eighth names in the register.
 The 25-year-olds were part of a burglary ring operating in San Francisco.